top of page

 Q: Is The Rooted Bean a coffee shop?

 A: No, we do not sell prepared coffee beverages, like a latte, for people to buy.
-We laugh because our kids call us the "BYOB" place..."Brew Your Own Beans" place.
-It's true.
+It's more of a "BYOB" place..."Brew Your Own Beans".
 We sell coffee beans, roasted on site, to our wholesale partners or as retail.
-Stop in anytime to watch the roasting process, sample the latest roast, buy coffee beans, or just hang out in the space.
-We love getting to share the story of coffee and getting to know your story as well!

 Q: What are your hours?